-Dr. Michael Tassone serves as a faculty instructor at BINM in the Department of Physical Medicine, where he teaches Orthopaedic Testing and Physical Assessment, in addition to caring for patients at his West Kelowna practice.
+Dr. Michael Tassone teaches Orthopaedic Testing and Physical Assessment, in addition to caring for patients at his West Kelowna practice.
 Teaching enables Dr. Tassone to give back to the community, as well as ensures that he is up to date on the latest research in order to provide the best possible care for his patients and instruction for his students.
 Dr. Tassone firmly believes in the principle “Doctor as Teacher” and as such, strives to parallel his approach to patient care in the classroom by acknowledging individual learning styles, fostering a positive learning environment, and creating empowerment through knowledge.

 Dr. Vargo, MD earned his medical degree from the University of Saskatchewan and honed his clinical knowledge while attending patients as an intern and a resident physician.
 He left medicine to pursue a career in the pharmaceutical industry as a scientific liaison, and there discovered a passion for education and research.
 He has taught a wide range of disciplines – including nursing, massage therapy, university, and naturopathic medical students – and designed educational programs for primary care and specialist physicians.
 Dr. Vargo is committed to guiding students to become better critical thinkers and more proficient clinicians by clarifying the science of the human body in health and disease.

-Dr. Nikita Vizniak has been a professional educator for over 17 years and is a lead instructor for the ProHealth seminars and the author of numerous text books and resources used around the world, including the best-selling ‘Quick Reference Evidence Based’ series of the ‘Muscle Manual, Physical Assessment, Orthopedic Conditions Manual, Extremity Manual, Spinal Manual and Physical Medicine.’
-His writings have been translated into many languages and help students/clinicians and instructors apply clinical anatomy and assessment knowledge to sports medicine and differential diagnosis with best practices of integrated multidisciplinary patient treatment.
+Outside of private practice, Dr. Nikita Vizniak has been a professional educator for ~20 years and is a lead instructor for the ProHealth seminars and the author of numerous text books and resources used around the world, including the best-selling ‘Quick Reference Evidence Based’ series of the ‘Muscle Manual, Physical Assessment, Orthopedic Conditions Manual, Extremity Manual, Spinal Manual and Physical Medicine.’
+His writings have been translated into many languages and help 100,000s of students, clinicians and instructors apply clinical anatomy and assessment knowledge to sports medicine and differential diagnosis with best practices of integrated multidisciplinary patient treatment.
 Dr. Vizniak loves teaching and empowering students with skills and confidence, he focuses on methodology that results in accurate assessment for more effective treatments (‘Achieve clinical excellence by working smarter not harder’).
 Here is his CV.